 \end{defi} \begin{remark} Equality \eqref{sym_R} is meant as an equality of maps, therefore the diffeomorphism $\varphi$ of Definition \ref{same_R} maps the domain of $R_g$ to the one of $R_\eta$.
 This implies that $\gamma:[0,1]\to M$ is the reparametrization of a geodesic of $(M,g)$ if and only if $\varphi\circ\gamma$ is the reparametrization of a geodesic of $(N,\eta)$.
 In particular

-\end{remark} \begin{theorem} Two Riemannian manifolds $(M,g)$ and $(N,\eta)$ have the same curvature radii if and only if they are homotetic. \begin{proof} It is sufficient to prove the theorem for two different Riemannian metrics $\eta,g$ on the same manifold $M$.
+\end{remark} Definition \ref{same_R} gives a precise meaning to the statement of Theorem \ref{thm_R_info}, which we now prove. \begin{proof}(Theorem \ref{thm_R_info}) It is sufficient to prove the theorem for two Riemannian metrics $\eta,g$ on the same manifold $M$.
 Assume firs that $(M,g)$ and $(M,\eta)$ are homothetic manifolds, then $\eta=\lambda g$ for some $\lambda>0$.
 The two metrics have the same Levi-Civita connection $\nabla$, moreover for every $X,Y\in TM$, $X\perp_{g}Y$ if and only if $X\perp_{\eta}Y$, therefore we simply denote $\perp=\perp_{g}=\perp_{\eta}$.
 Let $\gamma:[0,T]\to M$ be a regular curve, then the curvature computed with respect to $\eta$ can be easily related to the curvature computed with respect to $g$:

 Therefore $k_\eta(\gamma)$ is never vanishing if and only if also $k_g(\gamma)$ is so, and in that case using equation \eqref{eq_rad_curv} we deduce $R_\eta(\gamma)=R_g(\gamma)$.
 Conversely, assume that $(M,g)$ and $(M,\eta)$ have the same curvature radii, i.e. \eqref{sym_R} holds and